A Unified Framework for Forward and Inverse Problems in Subsurface Imaging using Latent Space Translations: Experimental Setup

 \subsection{Model Architectures}

 \textbf{Latent U-Net and Invertible X-Net:} We use two variants for Latent U-Net: (1) (Small) with 17M parameters, and (2) (Large) with 33M parameters.
 For Invertible X-Net, we used an architecture with 24M parameters trained with and without cycle loss.
-See Appendix for details.

-\textbf{Baselines:} For the inverse problem, we considered InversionNet, VelocityGAN, and Auto-Linear as baselines.
+See Appendix \ref{sec:cycle_loss_inv_x_net} and \ref{sec:model_architecture}for details. \textbf{Baselines:} For the inverse problem, we considered InversionNet, VelocityGAN, and Auto-Linear as baselines.
 We obtained their trained model checkpoints to reproduce their results.
-For the forward problem, we implemented FNO \citep{li2020fourier} and a U-Net model (termed WaveformNet) as baseline models (see Appendix for details), along with using Auto-Linear.
+For the forward problem, we implemented FNO \citep{li2020fourier} and a U-Net model (termed WaveformNet) as baseline models (see Appendix \ref{sec:appendix_prev_works} for details), along with using Auto-Linear.

 \textbf{Training Details:} The input seismic waveforms were standardized using a StandardScaler to center the data with a zero mean and unit standard deviation, while the velocity data were scaled through MinMax normalization.
-See Appendix for details on hyper-parameter settings.
+See Appendix \ref{sec:additional_training_details} for details on hyper-parameter settings.
 To make a fair comparison with baseline methods, we kept the original train-test splits and reported results in the unnormalized space of both velocity and waveforms.
-We used Mean Absolute Error (MAE), Mean Square Error (MSE), and Structured Similarity (SSIM) as evaluation metrics.
+We used Mean Absolute Error (MAE), Mean Square Error (MSE), and Structured Similarity (SSIM) as evaluation metrics since neither metric alone is fully comprehensive.
+MAE captures pixel-level accuracy while SSIM highlights structural similarity.